-James is the Supervising Attorney for MISSION UNITED.
-He serves on the Board of the Broward county Bar Association Young Lawyers Section and is the project leader for the FLAdvocate’s Veteran’s Practice Section.
+James is the Senior Director of MISSION UNITED.
+He serves on the Board of the Broward County Bar Association Young Lawyers Section and is the project leader for the FLAdvocate’s Veteran’s Practice Section.

 Renato Izquieta, Santa Ana, CA (Veterans Legal Services)